branogarbo/mtrix/README.md

   mtrix [command]

 Available Commands:
-  add         Get the sum of two matrices det         Compute the determinant of a matrix help        Help about any command inv         Get the inverse of a matrix
+  add         Get the sum of matrices det         Compute the determinant of a matrix help        Help about any command inv         Get the inverse of a matrix